 Brauerei Göller in Drosendorf

-My wife hiking through the leaves in fall to a nice hot meal at Brauerei Knoblach but sitting in the Biergarten in summer isn’t bad, either.
+My wife hiking through the leaves to a nice hot meal at Brauerei Knoblach but sitting in the Biergarten in summer isn’t bad, either

 Stage 4: Schammelsdorf to Tiefenellern (6.5 km).
 Though one of the longest stretches, it is also perhaps the most beautiful.
 It’s a classic Franconian beer trail with hilly sections and lots of dense green forest.
 At the end of the route is Brauerei Hönig, another one of the very best of not only this trail but all of Franconia.
 No rooms at the brewery but some in the village.
 This entire valley is served by irregular bus service.